Noise Levels in Village West, Fargo, ND | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Southern Village West sounds about 95% louder than Northern Village West to the human ear, a 9.6 dBA gap.
+To the human ear, noise in southern Village West sounds about 138% louder than in eastern Village West, a 12.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-29 do you need to be?